CosmeValera/ReactProjects/devops/kafka/README.md

 - Think of a stream as a continuous real-time flow of records (key-value pairs)
 - You don't need to explicitly request new records, you just receive them
 - Provides higher-level functions to process event streams, like transformations and stateful operations
-- Transforming the input streams into ouput streams
+- Transforming the input streams into output streams

 Kafka Streams API is a library you embed in your app to perform stream processing.
 Your Microservice <- (communicates) -> Streams App.